COS Google Sheets Formula

 Explore More Google Sheets Formulas

-Returns the rank of a number within a range in Google Sheets, useful for ordering data.
+Returns the integer portion of a division in Google Sheets, useful for division without remainders.

 Learn moreTransform Your Spreadsheet Experience